AARP AARP States Pennsylvania Health & Wellbeing

 To apply and enroll:

-• Through an assister or broker: Both offer free help with creating an account and selecting a plan, but only brokers can offer advice about what’s best for you.
+• Through an assister or broker: Both can offer free assistance, but only brokers can recommend specific plans based on your needs.
 Pennie’s website lets you search for assisters and brokers by zip code.
 You may be able to meet with an expert in person or virtually.

-You can also call Pennie’s service center (844-844-8040) to ask questions and to help determine if you qualify for financial assistance.
+You can also call Pennie’s customer service center (1-844-844-8040) to ask questions and to help determine if you qualify for financial assistance.

 What is covered, and how much will it cost?